 Bring It Home: 3 Activities to Illustrate Asking for Wisdom to Elementary Kids

 1. Project 66

 One of the ways we can learn about God’s wisdom is through His Word.
 This month we are challenging all elementary kids to memorize all 66 books of the Bible.
-For a complete list of all of the books divided by category, take a look at the Project 66 handout.
 This week work on memorizing all of the prophetical books from the Old Testament as a family.
 Check out this fun rap song by North Point Kids that your kids are hearing on Sundays to help them memorize all 66 books!